-The Ox Herding Pictures are lessons about enlightenment presented as a series of drawings and short accompanying poems, first appearing in different versions in the eleventh or twelfth century.
-There are many readings, dharma talks, and personal variations of these poems and drawings available online and in books. [https://terebess.hu/english/oxindex.html] I'm grateful for the bounty of materials available and have benefitted greatly from reading and listening to them.
-This living map is continually being interpreted and updated.
+The ox herding pictures are beautiful, historical teachings about the path to enlightenment presented as a sequence of drawings and short poems.
+These lessons first appear in the eleventh or twelfth century.
+You can find many books, dharma talks, and videos presenting these poems and drawings. [https://terebess.hu/english/oxindex.html] I'm grateful for the bounty of materials available and have benefitted from reading and listening to them.
+The ox drawings are a living map, continually being interpreted and updated by scholars and artists.
 Composer and visual artist John Cage, known to use Buddhist ideas in his work, published a portfolio of his own ox herding pictures, showing how the accidental and intentional qualities of the dharma take form in art and poetry.
-Because this map is visual, it immediately resonated with my artistic sensibility and I determined to study it as a spiritual guide.
-Imagine my surprise when, after memorizing, embodying and practicing all the stages, I realized that it was not only a historical map of the path to enlightenment, but also a detailed description of the creative process, the two paths resonating.
+Because this map is visual, it resonates with my artistic sensibility and I study it as a spiritual guide.
+Imagine my surprise when, after memorizing, embodying and practicing all the stages, I realized that it was not only a map of the path to enlightenment, but it could also be read as a detailed description of the creative process.
+The two paths resonate.

 In the twelfth century, Zen Master Kuoan Shiyuan composed his version of the ten poems.
-Those poems were translated and interpreted by John Daido Loori in the book Riding the Ox Home: Stages on the Path of Enlightenment.
-I relied on this text to guide me as I composed my own versions.
-The ox herding pictures were so helpful to clarifying my understanding of the transformations along the creative path that I take the meanings to heart.
-Below I offer an alternative reading of the ox herding pictures, my reinterpretation of the poems and images to reflect the stages on the creative path, pointing out the parallels to the spiritual path.
+Those poems were translated and interpreted by John Daido Loori in the book "Riding the Ox Home: Stages on the Path of Enlightenment".
+I relied on his interpretations to guide me.
+The ox herding pictures are so helpful to clarifying my understanding that I take the meanings to heart.
+Below I offer an alternative reading of the ox herding pictures, my reinterpretation of the poems and images to reflect the stages of the creative process, pointing out the parallels to the spiritual path.
 The accompanying improvisational drawings were made while meditating on each stage.
-I invite you to do the same as an inquiry practice, make an improvisational drawing when considering each stage.
+I invite you to do the same as an inquiry practice, make your own improvisational drawings while considering each step.